-*Flash to the present where we skip past all the applying for grad school drama, I get in woo, and am halfway through my first semester in the Emerging Media program hosted in the New Media Institute*
+*Flash to the present where we skip past all the applying for grad school drama, I get in [woo] and am halfway through my first semester in the Emerging Media program hosted in the New Media Institute*

 I now believe the saying “Do what you love, and you’ll never work a day in your life,” because I actually see that on the horizon for me.

 I’m really enjoying learning about design and applying it to personal projects.
 I see colleagues getting hired and sought after for the skills I’m learning.

 I still haven’t completely narrowed down what I want to do, but UX design is very intruiging right now.

 UX design in multi-disciplinary, user-focused, creative thinking, prototyping, and so much more.

 So that’s where I’m at.

 I’m enjoying the journey to finding my purpose and aligning my passions with that.
 Stay tuned.